ratwolfzero/hopalong_python/README.md

 - The pixel-based density matrix uses raw hit counts that Matplotlib's colormap normalizes for visualization.
 - The histogram-based density matrix represents normalized probability densities and undergoes the same Colormap normalization during plotting.
 - Explicitly normalizing both matrices to [0, 1] before plotting yields identical visual results.
+- The density matrices (raw hit counts or probability densities) are normalized by Matplotlib's Colormap to fit within its color space.

 - Method Invariance
   Regardless of the density estimation technique (pixel-based or histogram) or the visualization settings (resolution, bin size), the intrinsic geometric structure of the attractor remains unchanged.
 These methods affect the density representation but do not change the shape or dynamics of the attractor, which is determined by the underlying mathematical functions.